jstedfast/MailKit/README.md

 log](https://github.com/jstedfast/MailKit/blob/master/FAQ.md#ProtocolLog) in your bug report, otherwise there is nothing I can do to fix the problem.

+If you are getting an exception from somewhere within MailKit, don't just provide the `Exception.Message` string.
+Please include the `Exception.StackTrace` as well.
+The `Message`, by itself, is useless.

 ## Documentation

 API documentation can be found at [http://mimekit.net/docs](http://mimekit.net/docs).